Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: A Case Study: COVID-19 Treatment Misinformation

-\paragraph{Identifying COVID-19 Policy Violations.} In addition to detecting novel rumors online, we also evaluate the ability of our system to identify tweets that violate Twitter's misleading information policy as stated in $\S$\ref{sec:policy_violation}.
+In addition to detecting novel rumors online, we also evaluate the ability of our system to identify tweets that violate Twitter's misleading information policy and report metrics measuring \textit{accuracy} and \textit{volume} as defined in \S\ref{sec:policy_violation}.

-\paragraph{Data Preparation and Human Evaluation.} For each of the $40$ treatments identified as unapproved in the previous experiment, we randomly sample $10$ tweets that have {\sc Supporting} stance towards the claim that ``\textit{treatment is effective in treating COVID-19}''.
+\paragraph{Data Preparation and Human Evaluation.} For each of the $40$ treatments identified as unapproved in the previous experiment, we randomly sample $10$ tweets that have {\sc Supporting} stance towards the claim.
 Near duplicate tweets were identified and removed leaving $361$ unique tweets.
 The two in-house annotators then assign a score to each tweet based on a five-point Likert scale, with 5 corresponding to a clear violation of the policy and 1 representing a clear non-violation (See score descriptions in Table~\ref{tab:likert_descriptions} in Appendix~\ref{appendix-guidelines}).

 To investigate the quality of annotations, we compute agreement on $206$ tweets using ordinal Krippendorff's $\alpha$~($0\leq\alpha\leq1$)~\citep{krippendorffalpha2011}.\footnote{We use Krippendorff’s $\alpha$ instead of Cohen's $\kappa$ to measure inter-rater agreement here because it is applicable to ordinal annotation data.} We find that annotators agreed moderately with Krippendorff's $\alpha=0.54$, indicating fair agreement.
 On average, it took the annotators $16.1$ seconds to annotate each tweet.